rossconf/rossconf.io/.github/PULL_REQUEST_TEMPLATE.md

 ## Types of changes

-What types of changes does your code introduce to wt-api-docs?
+What types of changes does your code introduce to rossconf.io?
 _Put an `x` in the boxes that apply_

 - [ ] Docs (missing or updated docs)